 The main benefit of electronic chips for storage is that they are much faster than HDD with a spindle inside.
 That is due to the fact that a normal HDD consists of many mechanical parts and rotating discs.
 Also the re-positioning of the read/write head takes much more time than just pushing data through electronic interfaces.
 Additionally, SSDs have a very short access time, which makes them perfect for being used in environments where real time access and transfer is a necessity.

 The downside of SSDs with the NAND Flash based chips is that they have a limited life span by default.
-While normal HDDs can – in theory – last forever (in reality about 1o years max.), SSDs have a built-in “time of death.”
+While normal HDDs can – in theory – last forever (in reality about 1o years max.), an SSD lifespan has a built-in “time of death.”
 To keep it simple: An electric effect results in the fact that data can only be written on a storage cell inside the chips between approximately 3,000 and 100,000 times during its lifetime.
 After that, the cells “forget” new data.
 Because of this fact – and to prevent certain cells from getting used all the time while others aren’t – manufacturers use wear-leveling algorithms to distribute data evenly over all cells by the controller.
 As with HDDs the user can check the current SSD status by using the S.M.A.R.T. analysis tool, which shows the remaining life span of a SSD.